mamume/documentation/content/developer/howtos/scss_tips.rst

 .. note::
-   Beside reducing the amount of code, a modular-design approach (use classes, tags, mixins...) keeps the visual result consistent and easily **maintainable**.
+   Besides reducing the amount of code, a modular-design approach (use classes, tags, mixins...) keeps the visual result consistent and easily **maintainable**.

    Following the last example, if Odoo titles' design changes, these changes will be applied in the `o_module_custom_title` element too since it's using a the `<h5>` tag.

 Utility classes
 ===============

 Our framework defines a multitude of utility classes designed to cover almost all layout/design/interaction needs.
-The simple fact that a class exists justify its use over custom CSS whenever is possible.
+The simple fact that a class already exists justifies its use over custom CSS whenever possible.

 Take the example of `position-relative`.
-What does is quite self-explicative, but *why* should be used maybe a little less.

 .. code-block:: css